mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/sketch_brush_engine.rst

 .. image:: /images/en/Krita_2.9_brushengine_sketch_density.png

 Use Distance Density
-    the further the line covered is from the center of the area of effect, the less the density of the resulting curve lines.
+    The further the line covered is from the center of the area of effect, the less the density of the resulting curve lines.
 Magnetify
     Magnetify is *on* by default.
 It's what causes curve lines to form between two close line sections, as though the curve lines are attracted to them like magnets.
     With Magnetify *off*, the curve line just forms on either side of the current active portion of your connection line.
 In other words, your line becomes fuzzier when another portion of the line is nearby, but the lines don't connect to said previous portion.